LaxmiAade/Customised_Virtual_File_System/README.md

 | Timestamps | Created / Modified timestamps |

 ### 2. System-Wide Open File Table (File Table)
-Maintained globally across the entire VFS.
+Maintained globally across the entire CVFS.
 Each entry is created when a file is opened and removed when all references are closed.

 | Field | Description |
 |-------|-------------|